 The Center for Korea Studies will award one Korea Studies Graduate Fellowship in the amount of $20,000 to an incoming graduate student in the Jackson School of International Studies or the College of Arts and Sciences.
 This fellowship is funded by the Academy of Korea Studies in Korea.

-The Korea Studies Program is pleased to announce the availability of an award of $3,000 for Korean language study at a Korean university for summer 2012.
+The Korea Studies Program is pleased to announce the availability of an award of $3,000 for Korean language study at a Korean university during the Summer Quarter.

 One award will be given on a competitive basis to a University of Washington undergraduate or graduate student in good standing.
 Korea Studies and Korean Language and Literature majors will be given preference.

 This award will also be coordinated with the Foreign Language and Area Studies (FLAS) fellowship competition, so students eligible for an East Asia Center FLAS should apply for FLAS and check both "FLAS-Korean" and "Other Fellowship-Korean Language Immersion Grant."
 Those ineligible for FLAS also should use the FLAS application form and check Korean Language Immersion Grant.
 Those considering applying for this grant are welcome to contact Clark Sorensen, Chair of Korea Studies, either by email at firstname.lastname@example.org or phone, at 206-543-1696.

 The Korea Society is pleased to announce its 18th annual Fall Fellowship in Korean Studies program to be held in Korea over the 12-day period of October 13-23, 2013.
 The program is made possible through collaboration with the Academy of Korean Studies and a grant from the Freeman Foundation.

 The objective of the program is to provide fellows with a general overview of Korea, past and present.
 All the expenses of the participants will be covered, including round-trip international airfare, accommodations, and meals.